Claire Rattée: 2019 and 2021 federal elections

 Rattée was the Conservative Party of Canada candidate for the Skeena—Bulkley Valley riding in the 2019 and 2021 federal elections, both times coming second to the New Democratic Party candidate Taylor Bachrach while improving on past performances by the party.
 She increased the Conservative vote share from 24% to 36%.

 2024 provincial election

 On January 30, 2024, Rattée was nominated as the Conservative Party of BC's candidate for Skeena.
 She went on to win the provincial election with 51.20% of the votes, succeeding Ellis Ross, the previous BC United representative for Skeena who stepped down to pursue a federal Conservative candidacy.
 Rattée is the first female MLA ever elected in this riding.

-She currently serves in the official oppositions' shadow cabinet as the Critic for Mental Health and Addictions.
+She served in the official oppositions' shadow cabinet as the Critic for Mental Health and Addictions.
 Her policy priorities include low-income housing, emergency weather shelters, economic shelters, combating antisemitisim, mental health and addictions, drawing on her own personal experiences to inform her advocacy.
+On September 18, 2026, Rattée, Trevor Halford, and John Rustad were removed from the Conservative caucus by Kerry-Lynne Findlay.
+Three days later, all three were welcomed back into the party following the resignation of Findlay.